 Your child may benefit from some of the following treatments and aids:

 - anti-epileptic medicine to control seizures

 - physiotherapy may improve posture, balance and walking ability; it's also important to prevent permanent stiffening of the joints as people with Angelman syndrome get older

-- communication therapy may help them develop non-verbal language skills, such as sign language and using visual aids; using iPad applications and similar tablet devices may also help
+- communication therapy may help them develop non-verbal language skills, such as sign language and using visual aids, or ways to help them communicate such as Signalong, Makaton or PECS; using iPad applications and similar tablet devices may also help

 - behavioural therapy may be recommended to help overcome behaviours you find hard to manage, such as hyperactivity and a short attention span